 In the market for a chainsaw?
 Our power tool experts researched dozens of products before buying 10 top models to set head-to-head in a wood-slicing battle royale.
 Our extensive review process delves into a cutting evaluation, a close examination of special features that separate each model, energy consumption, and how loud they can be.
 After the experimental portion of our review, we used each chainsaw at a professional tree service wood yard or a raw property needing tree work to subjectively assess each model's feel and performance.
-Now in our fourth year of updating this category, we know exactly which saws are a cut above the rest.Want to see a more in-depth review of cordless chainsaws?
-See also our side-by-side analysis of other types of tools and our exhaustive reviews on a whole swath of devices from top cordless impact driver to some of the best cordless lawnmowers.
+Now in our fourth year of updating this category, we know exactly which saws are a cut above the rest.Want to see a more in-depth review of the best battery chainsaws?
+Check out our side-by-side analysis of other types of tools and our exhaustive reviews on a whole swath of devices from top cordless impact drivers and the best stud finders to some of the best cordless lawnmowers.
+If you are starting your tool collection from scratch, take a look at our list of the best tools of the year to get yourself started with the greatest essentials.

 $449.99 at Amazon